 Break Time, Check on Chickens, & Revisit Anything Left Undone

-3:30/4 PM – I'll check in on the kids and help them if they need it.
+3:30/4:00 PM – I'll check in on the kids and help them if they need it.
 My daughter sometimes helps me film so that's part of her homeschooling learning to be a videographer.
-Also around this time, the kid's chores get done and schoolwork gets wrapped up for the day.
+Also around this time, the kid's chores are complete and schoolwork gets wrapped up for the day.

-Because the meat chickens are at a point that they're starting to really go through their feed and water I'll go out around this time to make sure their water is topped off.
+Because the meat chickens are at a point where they're starting to really go through their feed and water, I'll go out around this time to make sure their water is full.
 If there's anything that didn't get done that needed to be done in the garden, I'll go back at this time and do that.
 Sometimes it's pruning, sometimes it's actually beginning to harvest things.
 For example, at the time of recording the podcast I needed to go out and harvest Holy Basil leaves to get those drying so that I have them for tea and tincture making later on this week or next.

-Then, depending on the day, I'll do any dinner prep that couldn't be done earlier in the day.
+Then, depending on the day, I do any dinner prep that can't be done earlier in the day.

-4:30/5 PM – As I mentioned earlier, I am not an early morning person so I don't work out in the morning.
-I've tried.
-I don't enjoy it.
-I don't work out in the morning but I do workout between five and six days a week.
+4:30/5:00 PM – As I mentioned earlier, I am not an early morning person so I don't work out in the morning.
+I've tried and I don't enjoy it.
+I don't work out in the morning but I do work out between five and six days a week.
 I do it in the late afternoon.